divyaGrvgithub/Online_course_backend_assignment/README.md

 # Online_course_backend_assignment

-`A backend system for an online course platform enables users to browse, enroll in, and manage courses.
-It includes features like user authentication, course management, enrollment tracking, payment processing, discussion forums, analytics, notifications, and scalability considerations. `

 # Objective: Build a backend system for an online course platform that allows users to browse, enroll in, and manage online courses.

 # Requirements: